Jeff Ott: Fifteen: 1989-2000

 With Jack Curran, Ott formed a new group called Fifteen, who went on to record two LPs for Lookout!
 Records and several more on a few smaller labels.
 For Fifteen, Ott changed his singing style drastically in order to save his voice.
 The group went through many lineup changes before breaking up in 1996, and then reformed in 1997, only to break up again in 2000.

 Solo career and after: 2000-present

 Toward the end of Fifteen, Ott released the 1998 solo acoustic album, Epithysial Union, which also featured songs by Amanda Ketchum (billed only as "Amanda'").
 In 2000 Ott sold everything he had to buy a house and support his children.
 He pursued a solo career for several years, releasing the double album, Will Work for Diapers in 2003.
 In 2003 he entered nursing school and went on to train as a nurse practitioner.
 In 2007 he stopped recording music in order to devote more time to his studies.
 In December 2011 his band Fifteen reunited to play two Bay Area benefit shows.
 He now is a nurse and is helping drug addicts.

+As of 2025, Ott is a member of Bay Area Punk band, Dollar Store.
+The four-piece released their first album, Gentleman Nation, on May 23rd.